 Like many in the traveling public, I fall into the category of the obese.
 Despite the label, I’m a very healthy guy (per my family’s doctor) who absolutely loves the Orlando theme parks, including Universal Orlando Resort.

 Unfortunately, not all attractions are equally accessible to all body types.
 If you consider yourself a larger person, plus size, curvy, or even just big-boned, there are some factors you’ll want to consider as you plan the rides you’re going to tackle at Universal.
 (Keep in mind that my advice is written for guests who are a little larger – if you have any medical issue, don’t follow my advice and instead contact your doctor or Universal directly.)

 I imagine the first thing that goes through many people’s minds when reading this is, “Why not just lose weight?”
-Obviously, that is something that larger people have to deal with all the time.
+Obviously, that is an argument that larger people have to deal with all the time.
 For many of us, life is a constant struggle with weight, and it can be very difficult to drop the pounds.
-A lot of larger people have various genetic issues that make it nearly impossible to slim down, yet they can still be in high health and have a desire to enjoy the parks as I do.
+A lot of larger people have various genetic issues that make it nearly impossible to slim down, yet they can still be in strong health and have a desire to enjoy the parks as I do.
 Furthermore, “just losing weight” doesn’t apply when you fly many miles – and spend thousands of dollars – to get to Universal, only to find out that you won’t fit on Harry Potter and the Forbidden Journey.
-As you might imagine, this is terribly upsetting.
+As you might imagine, this experience is terribly upsetting.

 The key to avoiding this — other than dropping a few pounds in the months leading up to your trip, if you’re able to — is knowing in advance which attractions may give you an issue.

 Potential problem attractions at the theme parks

 I currently weigh about 300 pounds and stand at six feet tall, with most of my excess weight in the belly.
 After many trips to both Universal Studios Florida and Islands of Adventure, I know the rides that give a large person like myself the most issues:

 Universal Studios Florida